cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 This is alarming to me.

 But don't worry.
-There is still hope.
+There is still some hope.
+The end is near but not here yet.
-We still have a few years left for us to adapt and improve.
+We still have a few years left for us to adapt and redirect our skills.
 And maybe we can all keep our jobs after all.
 I'm talking, of course, about jumping into the new wave to become successful prompt engineers.

-But fist, let's define our terms.
+But fist, let's set the terms.

 # The Prompt Engineer Manifesto